Research

 “Institutional Commitment and Economic Revival: Evidence from Palace-Building in Renaissance Rome”

-Abstract I study the recovery of the Roman economy following the papacy’s absence (1309-1377), specifically, an era of palace-building resulting in the construction of over 35% of palaces built in Roman history.
+Abstract I study the recovery of the Roman economy following the papacy's absence (1309-1377), specifically, an era of palace-building resulting in the construction of over 31% of palaces built in Roman history.
 Using a novel dataset, I show that the late-15th-century palace-construction boom was triggered by credible institutional commitment.
-Two reforms allowed prelates to bequeath their possessions (1475) and reduced costs for all patrons (1480), causing a significant increase of prelate palace-building.
+A reform of inheritance laws (1475) allowed prelates to bequeath their possessions, causing a significant increase of prelate palace-building.
 Initial prelate investment guaranteed the papacy would remain in Rome long-term, which eventually incentivized laymen to invest.
 I disentangle the effect of commitment to long-term presence from contemporaneous papal presence to show that the irreversibility of institutional change is a necessary condition for successful intervention.

 Work in Progress